Saturnyx/blog/_posts/2025-08-17-c-or-rust-differences-explained.md

 be fragmented, with different standards and practices across various projects.
 Rust, on the other hand, has a strong emphasis on community and collaboration.
 The Rust community is known for being welcoming and inclusive, with a focus on helping newcomers.
-The official Rust documentation is comprehensive and well- maintained, making it easier for developers to get started.
+The official Rust documentation is comprehensive, making it easier for developers to get started.

 ## Conclusion